percona/percona-xtradb-cluster/doc/source/release-notes/Percona-XtraDB-Cluster-5.7.18-29.20.rst

 <http://www.percona.com/downloads/Percona-XtraDB-Cluster-57/>`_
 or from our :ref:`software repositories <install>`.

+.. note:: Due to new package dependency,
+   Ubuntu/Debian users should use ``apt-get dist-upgrade`` or ``apt-get install percona-xtradb-cluster-57`` to upgrade.

 Percona XtraDB Cluster 5.7.18-29.20 is now the current release, based on the following: